 Since the Commission issued the mid-term reliability Decision at the same time as the Draft 2021 RPS Plans were due, we understand that some details could be missing from the draft Plans.
-In draft 2021 RPS Plans, the IOUs have included their mid-term reliability obligations but omitted a planning scenario and/or analysis to forecast the mid-term reliability Decision's impact on RPS compliance requirements.
+In draft 2021 RPS Plans, the IOUs each included their mid-term reliability obligations but omitted a planning scenario and/or analysis to forecast the mid-term reliability Decision's impact on RPS compliance requirements.

-However, we find that most CCAs and ESPs failed to provide a narrative on procurement obligations ordered in the mid-term reliability Decision and how future procurement would impact their RPS portfolio.
+We find that most CCAs and ESPs failed to provide a narrative on procurement obligations ordered in the mid-term reliability Decision and how future procurement would impact their RPS portfolio.

-In their Final 2021 RPS Plans, retail sellers identified in the table below must analyze the impacts of mid-term reliability capacity requirements, including how mid-term reliability procurement is reflected in quantitative assessments in their RPS procurement planning.
+In their Final 2021 RPS Plans, retail sellers identified in Table 1 below must analyze the impacts of mid-term reliability capacity requirements, including how mid-term reliability procurement is reflected in quantitative assessments in their RPS procurement planning.

-Table 1: Portfolio Optimization, VAMO, and Mid-Term Reliability
+Table 1: Mid-Term Reliability